ozo-vehe/vue-celo-whitelist/README.md

         // Call the getBalance function to get the users cUSD balance await getBalance();

-        // Set isConnected to true and loading to false isConnected.value = true;
+        // Set isConnected to true and walletLoading to false isConnected.value = true;
         walletLoading.value = false;

         // Create a new contract instance using the contract info saved in contract.js file(contractAbi and contractAddress) and assign it to the reactive contract variable created earlier contract = new kit.web3.eth.Contract(contractAbi, contractAddress)

+        // set the owner of the smart contract to the contractOwner variable contractOwner.value = await contract.methods.owner().call();

+        console.log(contractOwner.value);

         // Get the number of whitelisted addresses and assign it to the numberOfWhiteListedAddresses ref variable numberOfWhitelistedAddresses.value =  await contract.methods.numAddressesWhitelisted().call();

         // Check if the connect account address has been whitelisted or not and assign it to the isWhitelisted ref variable isWhitelisted.value = await contract.methods.whitelistedAddresses(kit.defaultAccount).call();

+        // call the getQuestsInfo function
+        await getQuestsInfo();
       } catch (error) {
         console.log(error)
       }